 I regularly give planetarium shows to public and local school audiences at the UCLA Planetarium.
 Shows consist of a special topic portion (with topics ranging to solar system astronomy to stellar and galactic astronomy, depending on audience age), and a star show.
-I’ve also developed a special topic show about neutron stars and pulsars, suitable for a general public audience.
+I’ve also developed special topic shows titled “How to take pictures of a black hole!” and “Neutron Stars and Pulsars”, both suitable for a general public audience.

-I’m also one of the graduate student coordinators helping run the UCLA Planetarium.
-With approximately 4000 guests annually, our planetarium is the largest astronomy outreach at UCLA.
-As coordinator, I help organize visits to the planetarium for local schools and recruit graduate student volunteers for our shows.
+As a graduate student at UCLA, I served as a graduate student coordinator helping run the UCLA Planetarium for 5 years.
+With approximately 4000 guests annually, the planetarium is the largest astronomy outreach at UCLA.
+As coordinator, I helped organize visits to the planetarium for local schools and recruit graduate student volunteers for our shows.

 I like to share my enthusiasm for science and astronomy through writing.
 My current outlet for this is my personal blog Radial Infall.

 I have volunteered for UCLA’s Astronomy Live!, visiting local K–12 schools to perform various astronomy demonstrations.

 I’ve served on the organizing committee for 4 years on UCLA’s annual science event, Exploring Your Universe.
 In addition to helping coordinate the general logistics of the event, I developed the overall design of the event (detailed in much more detail over here!).